tonymugen/dotfiles/systemConf/README.md

 ```

 The `backlight.rules` module is to enable changing the backlight value without `sudo`.
 This requires adding the user to the `video` group.

+The `wireless-regdom` file sets the regulatory domain for the wireless card.
+I am in the US, so I uncomment the `US` line.
+For this to work, `crda` must be installed.